-Whether you are an avid gardener, birdwatcher, appreciator of art – or just looking to enjoy nature, stretch your legs, and walk your dog – our public gardens are an inexpensive way to enjoy the outdoors and celebrate the seasons.
+Whether you are an avid gardener, birdwatcher, appreciator of art – or just looking to enjoy nature, stretch your legs, and walk your dog – our gardens are an inexpensive way to enjoy the outdoors and celebrate the seasons.

 1 Ladew Topiary Gardens - Baltimore County

 Harvey S. Ladew (1887-1976), who established the topiary gardens here, was, according to the British magazine Tatler, "a gardner, sporting art patron and good companion."
 It seems only fitting, then, that a life-sized foxhunt scene – one of two-dozen garden rooms on his former 250-acre property – is arguably the most recognizable topiary forms in the region.
 For more insights on this and other masterpieces, Ladew's 'In the Garden' series and spring lectures offer a variety of gardening-related talks.